- Search The Registry

 - About Us

 - Creating Support

 *Abby Foster was born on this date in 1811.
 She was a white-American abolitionist and advocate of women's rights.

 She gave birth to their only daughter in 1847.
-The farm served both as a stop on the Underground Railroad and as a refuge for fellow reformers.
+The farm served as a stop on the Underground Railroad and as a refuge for fellow reformers.
 Kelley continued her efforts as a lecturer and fundraiser throughout the North until 1850, when declining health forced her to reduce traveling.
-She carried on an active correspondence and local meetings to work for the cause.
-Quaker-born teacher, abolitionist and woman's rights pioneer.
+She carried on active correspondence and local meetings to work for the cause.
+Quaker-born teacher, abolitionist, and woman's rights pioneer.
 Abby Foster died on January 14, 1887.